 My cat, Max, was a sprayer.
 And of all the places he picked to mark his territory, it was my stovetop!
 The smell permeated everything to the point where I couldn’t even use my oven or stovetop for quite some time.

 Spraying is essentially your cat’s way of marking his territory, much like how some dogs urine mark.
 But what’s the difference between spraying and urine marking?

 Essentially, it’s in the position your cat assumes.
 When cats spray, they’ll back up to a standing object.
 It might be a wall, a chair leg, or another piece of furniture.
-They raise their tail erect and squirt urine.
+They raise their tail erect and squirt urine, usually on vertical surfaces.